Ben4God/ML-Projects/README.md

 # ML-Projects

-These are ML personal projects with KAGGLE COMPETITIONS
+These are ML personal projects using KAGGLE PLATFORM.